 Chickpeas Mediterranean Cafe serves up more than just Persian kebabs.
 But you really should try the kebabs.
 Flavorful cubes of beef tenderloin, tandoori chicken, or grilled vegetables come with either fluffy pita or leavened Taftoon bread.
 Over order on the flaky vegetable samosas.
 You can’t have too many of these little turnovers filled with potatoes and peas.
 And don’t forget to end the meal with honey-nut baklava or a rosewater-infused take on Napoleon cake.
 They make fingers sticky and mouths happy.

-Maza’s Mediterranean Grill & Lounge sings with Greek flavors of garlic and lemon on dishes of spit-roasted beef or chicken.
+One of the best catering spots in Las Vegas, Maza’s Mediterranean Grill & Lounge, sings with Greek flavors of garlic and lemon on dishes of spit-roasted beef or chicken.
 The Greek Salad boasts cucumbers, red onions, Kalamata olives, and feta.
 Meanwhile, the Mediterranean Salad loads on a garden of scallions, mint, dill, cilantro, parsley, and basil.
 But what if you’re craving a touch of warmth?
 Try a crock of cumin-laced lentil soup.
 No matter what you eat, you’ll always leave full and satisfied.

 Mother-and-daughter team Wendy and Jenny Baumgartner have fun with their menu of booze-inspired cookies.
 And they want you to, too.
 Introductions include the caramel-stuffed chocolate chip and pecan Nookie Cookie and the Oreo Kitchen Sink, which sandwiches fudgy brownies and Oreos in one.
 For a happier-happy-hour meeting, throw in a few booze-infused Limoncello, Pina Colada, or Chocolate Mojito cookies.
 They will definitely give you a sugar high.
 So remember to order a few gallons of milk or coffee for the perfect dipper.